 Morrison is a very intelligent guy and mild-mannered in person.
 He has also written several forward-thinking comics such as the Invisibles, We3 and Doom Patrol.
 His assertion that Batman is patently gay is likely an attempt to drum up some press rather than a statement driven by his own opinion.

-The need to mask his identity, something that many comic book superheroes on the page and in film have done away with, seems to stick with Batman.
-He avoids helping anyone or using his abilities when he can clearly help others simply because he must maintain his secret life.
+One could argue that Batman embraces his ‘real self’ in a sexy skin-tight costume as an embodiment of his true sexuality, his ‘real self.’
+The necessity of a secret identity, something that many comic book superheroes on the page and in film have done away with, seems to stick with Batman.
+He avoids helping anyone or using his abilities without dressing up first simply because he must maintain his secret life.
 But that’s more of an indicator of deep psychological trauma than a secret sexual identity.
 If Batman were gay, he’d just accept it.
 He knows what he is.

 If you want to look for proof that Batman is gay, just take a glance at Joel Schumacher’s Batman Forever and follow-up Batman and Robin.
 Both films feature Batman and Robin separated by about a decade at best.
-Dick Grayson loses his parents and instead of moving on, starts living with Bruce Wayne, the creepy bachelor who lives far away from the city (never mind that he is also hunted by the alluring psychologist Nicole Kidman… because it jars with the Bruce/Dick relationship that dominates the rest of the film… maybe he’s bi-sexual and not ready to settle?).
+Dick Grayson loses his parents and instead of moving on, starts living with Bruce Wayne, the creepy bachelor who lives far away from the city (never mind that he is also hunted by the alluring psychologist Nicole Kidman… because it jars with the Bruce/Dick relationship that dominates the rest of the film… maybemaybe Schumacher is saying Brucr is bi-sexual and not ready to settle?).

 Their rippling costumes festooned with rock-hard abs and nipples that stand to attention… it’s just too easy to point out that this is a fetishistic sexual fantasy of two young fit men.
 It also fits the rave party fantasy that Morrison’s argument eludes to.